Profile information Member settings

 • most changes to 'use classes' of building or land (ie where the premises will be used for a different purpose)

-Whether or not planning permission is required often depends on the individual policies of each local planning authority.
-For example, stringent rules can apply to; an Area of Outstanding Natural Beauty, Conservation Area and listed buildings.
+Whether or not planning permission is required often depends on the individual policies of the relevant local planning authority.
+For example, stringent rules can apply to Areas of Outstanding Natural Beauty (AONBs), Conservation Area and listed buildings.

 When don't you need planning permission?

 Certain building projects do not require planning permission.
-These types of projects come with 'permitted development rights':
+These types of projects come with 'permitted development rights'.
+They include:

 • certain outdoor signs and advertisements (subject to limits and conditions)